meganz/MEGAchat/src/asyncTestReadme.md

        to one single point in time.
 If `delay` is positive, it is relative to the current moment. `jitterPct` is the fuzziness of the actual delay as percent of the given value, i.e. the actual value randomly varies around `delay` with max deviation of `delay *(jitterPct/100)`.
-       If `jitterPct` is not specified, the loop's default (if not set, then 50%) will be used.
+       If `jitterPct` is not specified, the loop's default (if no default set, then 50%) will be used.
  - `test`
     The object (instance of class `test::Test`) representing that test.
 This object has the following methods:
     * `test.error(message)`